Bealby/grandpas-pocket-watch-shop/TESTING.md

 - Ensure the `Name` and `Email` fields are prefilled with registered users details.
-- ensure dropdown options for `Appointment Type`, `Watch Model`, `Watch Type` and `Time` are correct and show all options.
+- Ensure dropdown options for `Appointment Type`, `Watch Model`, `Watch Type` and `Time` are correct and show all options.
-- Ensure Date field display current date only.
+- Ensure Date field displays current date only.
-- For `Date` field ensure user cannot type a date manually.
+- For `Date` field ensure users cannot type a date manually.
-- For `Date` field ensure user cannot select a date within 5 days of current date in Date Picker.
+- For `Date` field ensure users cannot select a date within 5 days of current date in calendar.
-- Ensure Date picker month can be selected
+- Ensure calendar month can be selected.
-- Ensure Date picker year can be selected.
+- Ensure calendar year can be selected.
-- Ensure all field are mandatory
+- Ensure all field are mandatory.
 - Test required fields by leaving blank while other fields are inputted and try to confirm appointment.
 - Ensure error messages appear for user when fields are missing or not filled in correctly.
+- Ensure `Email` cannot be filled out without correct `@` sign and `.com`.
 - Fill all fields of form and click confirm appointment, and ensure new page is opened up to confirm appointment is booked.
-- Ensure `Email` cannot be filled out without correct `@` sign and `.com`.
 - Ensure pop up window displays message appointment is booked.
 - Ensure email is sent to user with correct appointment booking details.
-- Ensure `BACK TO GRANDPA's SHOP` icon is displayed under confirmation success page.
+- Ensure `BACK TO GRANDPA's SHOP` link is displayed under confirmation success page.
-- Ensure `BACK TO GRANDPA's SHOP` icon has white font against a black background and when hovered over changes opacity.
+- Ensure `BACK TO GRANDPA's SHOP` link has white font against a black background and when hovered over changes opacity.
-- Ensure `BACK TO GRANDPA's SHOP` directs user back to home
+- Ensure `BACK TO GRANDPA's SHOP` directs user back to `Home`
 - For mobile devices ensure similar tests above are carried out.

 **Layout**
-- The `Services` page should have a 2 column structure for deskto and a 1 column structure for mobile.
+- The `Services` page should have a 2 column structure for desktop and a 1 column structure for mobile.
 - For Desktop the first column should display the detail for the appointment and the second column the appointment form.
-- For mobile the appointment details will be displayed first and then appointment form
+- For mobile screen sizes the appointment details will be displayed first and then the appointment form.
-- Underneath image ensure `Book an Appointment` header has a flashing orange double chevron pointing downwards towards Service appointment form
+- Underneath the image ensure `Book an Appointment` header has a flashing orange double chevron pointing downwards towards the appointment form.
-- Ensure main title `Visit our Shop` reduces in size for smaller devices
+- Ensure main title `Visit our Shop` reduces in size for smaller devices.

 ### Contact